sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-considerations.md

 ### Detect Windows 10 S with DISM

 You can use DISM to detect Windows 10 S (offline in WinPE or in Audit mode).
 In Audit mode, use `DISM /online /get-currentedition`.
 If an image is Windows 10 S, the command should return S. In WinPE, use `DISM /image:c:\ /get-currentedition`.

+## Audit mode

+Audit mode is availabe when manufacturing a Windows 10 S PC.
+By default, the [blocked inbox components](windows-10-s-planning.md#what-is-blocked-in-windows-10-s) are blocked in audit mode.
+If you need to use blocked inbox components during the manufacturing process, you can [enable manufacturing mode](windows-10-s-manufacturing-mode.md#enable-manufacturing-mode).
+If you enable manufacturing mode, you'll have to make sure to [disable manufacturing mode](windows-10-s-manufacturing-mode.md#remove-the-manufacturing-registry-key) prior to shipping your PC.

 ## OOBE